• Mental Health

 Additional Resources

-Education is just the first step on our path to improved mental health and emotional wellness.
-To help our readers take the next step in their journey, Choosing Therapy has partnered with leaders in mental health and wellness.
-Choosing Therapy may be compensated for marketing by the companies mentioned below.
+To help our readers take the next step in their mental health journey, Choosing Therapy has partnered with leaders in mental health and wellness.
+Choosing Therapy is compensated for marketing by the companies included below.

 Virtual Psychiatry

 Talkiatry – Get help from a real doctor that takes your insurance.
-Talkiatry offers medication management and online visits with top-rated psychiatrists.
-Take the online assessment and have your first appointment within a week.
+Talkiatry offers medication management and online visits with expert psychiatrists.
+Take the online assessment and have your first appointment in days.
 Free Assessment

 For Further Reading